-Additionally, the Public Pension Coordinating Council (PPCC) awarded the Public Pension Standards Award for Funding and Administration certificate to the Division for the fiscal year ended June 30, 2019.
+Additionally, the Public Pension Coordinating Council (PPCC) awarded the Public Pension Standards Award for Funding and Administration certificate to the Division for the fiscal year ended June 30, 2020.
+This award signifies that the Alaska TRS complies with the standard benchmarks for public defined benefit systems in the United States.
+The standards require a high level for the following: comprehensive benefit program, funding adequacy, accepted actuarial and audit practices, investment policy and evaluation, and member communications.

 The Public Pension Standards Award for Funding and Administration certificate is valid for a period of one year.
-The Division is confident the System will continue to meet the standards award requirements and will apply to the PPCC for consideration in 2020.
+The Division is confident the System will continue to meet the standards award requirements and will apply to the PPCC for consideration in 2021.